wh-alice/mig_visualstudio/vs/test/2cefe8c2-430a-4cb4-bbe0-f3edb2e5bc03.md

 ---
-title: "How to: Include Recordings of the Screen and Voice During Tests Using Test Settings" ms.custom: "" ms.date: "10/03/2016" ms.prod: "visual-studio-tfs-dev14"
+title: "How to: Include Recordings of the Screen and Voice During Tests Using Test Settings | hehe" ms.custom: "" ms.date: "10/03/2016" ms.prod: "visual-studio-tfs-dev14"